kazakhbala01/sdp-assgn2/README.md

 ### A new decorator class that sets description to choosen strategy
 ``java

-public interface DcountCalcDecorator extends DcountCalculationStrategy {
+//and new interface that extends Strategy pattern interface public interface DcountCalcDecorator extends DcountCalculationStrategy {
     String getDescription();
 }

-//and new interface that extends Strategy pattern interface
+``

+``java

 public class DescriptionDecorator implements DcountCalcDecorator {
     private DcountCalculationStrategy strategy;